Java application containers with Gradle and Rockcraft

 In the previous post of this series, I introduced the Rockcraft Maven plugin.
 I demonstrated how application container images could be easily created as a part of a Java developer’s typical Maven workflow.
 This post introduces the Gradle Rockcraft plugin.

-You are developing, or maintaining, a Gradle-based Spring Boot application.
-During your development iterations, you want to test the application in a container that is resembles the deployment container.
+You are developing a Gradle-based Spring Boot application.
+During your development iterations, you want to test the application in a container that resembles the deployment container.
 This post demonstrates how you could do this as a part of your development workflow using Gradle.

 💡

 If you have read the previous post, you will find repeating content here.
-This is to make sure that the post is self-sufficient.
 Feel free to skip ahead.

 Setup

 I assume you have the Java development environment set up.
-For this demo, I used a Java 21 on the host, because the generated Ubuntu ROCK has the same version installed.
+For this demo, I used a Java 21 on the host, because the generated Ubuntu ROCK (container image) has the same version installed.

 Ubuntu ROCKs are OCI-compliant container images that can be stored in an OCI-compliant registry like DockerHub and used by any OCI-compliant tool like Docker.
 Rockcraft is a command-line tool used to create ROCK images from a YAML-based declarative syntax.